Published on

 #3 Who Holds the License Controls the Market

 In most Southeast Asian countries, foreign manufacturers must appoint a local Authorized Representative (AR) or license holder responsible for product registration and regulatory communication.
-Three common models are used, with the chosen model carrying direct implications for control, flexibility, and long-term market access.

 The second is establishing a local subsidiary.
 This provides full control over licenses and regulatory strategy but requires significant investment, local expertise, and ongoing compliance management across multiple jurisdictions.
+This model may work for large multinational companies, but it can be burdensome for smaller dental manufacturers entering multiple ASEAN countries at once.

 Many manufacturers therefore choose an independent regulatory consultancy as AR.
 This allows them to retain ownership of registrations while maintaining flexibility to manage or change distributors across markets.
 In a multi-country region like Southeast Asia, this balance between control and adaptability is critical.